robot-pi/robotpi-os-setup/README.md

 To pull down the metadata sources to your working directory from the repositories as specified in the default manifest, run
 ```
+# sync to latest projects (local commits are abandoned)
 repo sync
+# rebase to latest project (local commits are reversed)
+repo rebase
 ```
 When downloading from behind a proxy (which is common in some corporate environments), it might be necessary to explicitly specify the proxy that is then used by repo:
 ```